 All Uniform Land Use Review Procedure (ULURP) applications are referred to the LUHZ committee.
 ULURP is an intensive, timed public process that gives the community the opportunity to weigh in on certain zoning changes.
 Community boards have a mandated role early in the process and take the first stab at shaping the proposal at hand, giving the LUHZ committee an important responsibility.
 The LUHZ committee also reviews zoning special permit applications.

-Generally meets on the first Wednesday of month at 6pm.
+Generally meets on the fourth Wednesday of month at 6pm.
 Meeting time and location subject to change.
 Please refer to our calendar.

 You can find a record CB5's virtual Land Use, Housing & Zoning Committee meetings on Youtube.

 You can find CB5's Policy on Public Notification here.